samarthachar/Projects/README.md

 # Projects
-Here are the projects I have made over the years/ Enjoy!
+Here are the projects I have made over the years.
+Enjoy!